-Welcome Weekend is an orientation program created for first-year and transfer students.
+Welcome Weekend is an orientation program created for first-year and transfer students by Student Services' Office for Orientation and Transition Programs.
 Welcome Weekend takes place during the weekend that precedes the first day of the fall semester.
 All incoming students participate in Welcome Weekend to aid in their transition at LMU.
 Incoming students are ushered through a weekend designed to help them become acquainted with campus climate and culture.
 Lincoln Ambassadors will serve as guides for incoming students as they navigate Welcome Weekend and UACT 100.
 Welcome Weekend is comprised of interactive activities and opportunities for incoming students to engage with fellow classmates, upper-level students, faculty, and staff at LMU.
 Incoming students will be enrolled in UACT 100, which serves as a transitionary course and extension of the Welcome Weekend experience.